Table of Contents

 Types of white blood cells

 Monocytes: These white blood cells possess the longest lifespan amongst other white blood cells; they become macrophages within the tissues.
 Their nucleus is bean-shaped.

 Normal blood count of leukocytes

-The etiological reasons for high white blood count:
+The etiological reasons for high white blood count (Leukocytosis)

 - Severe allergic reactions